 Crystal guides a patent tong onto her boat’s culling board; baby crabs come with the day’s catch.

-At 30 years old, Crystal Jordan is part of a profession that has been all but overlooked.
+At 30 years old, Crystal Jordan is part of a profession that has been all but overlooked on this estuary.
 She is a waterwoman, joining the ranks of the legendary watermen whose weathered faces have long been associated with working the Chesapeake Bay.

 “In fishing communities like Hoopers Island, Crisfield, and Cambridge, the wives would get up around three or four in the morning to fix their husband’s breakfast, and then, in the evenings, they would meet them at the dock to help clean up and prep for the next day,” says Bill Brooks, fourth-generation owner of J.M.
-Clayton Seafood Company.
+Clayton Seafood Company in Dorchester County.

 “Women have always played a supportive role,” adds Don Parks, lifelong Eastern Shore resident and author of Chesapeake Women.
 “Just as the men, they never saw it as a big deal.
 It was a means to make a living.
 They’ve done it for generations.
 It’s just been the way of life.”

-But by the middle of the 20th century, after World War II and women’s entrance into the workforce, some ladies began to break with tradition and work the water themselves, as captured by famed Sun photographer A. Aubrey Bodine.
-Most stood beside their fathers, brothers, and husbands, but in the decades that followed, a small number even went out alone.
+But by the middle of the 20th century, after World War II and sea-change shifts in the workforce, some women started to break with tradition and work the water themselves, as captured by famed Sun photographer A. Aubrey Bodine.
+Most stood beside their fathers, brothers, and husbands, but in the decades that followed, a small number went out alone.

 “I wish I could tell you more, but documentation and evidence are hard to come by,” concedes Dodds.
 “But I can tell you there haven’t been many women working the water.”